 But wait – there’s more.

-If your car insurance lapsed, you would have no insurance to protect you if you’re at fault in an accident.
+If your car insurance lapsed, you may be on your own if you’re at fault in an accident.

-That means you would have to shoulder the cost of…
+That means you could have to shoulder the cost of things like…

 - The medical bills/expenses of the driver and their passengers.